10 Common Dialogue Mistakes You’re Probably Making

 In Conclusion

 Dialogue is one of the most important tools in your writing arsenal.
 It’s not just something you use to move the story along, but also to develop characters and build subtext.
-If you’re struggling with dialogue, try going back to who the character is and how they reflect your theme.
-For the absolutely unavoidable longer blocks of dialogue then try breaking it down into smaller chunks that are easier to manage before adding them back together again.
-Also, remember that there are multiple ways and distinctions for characters to speak–there’s no one “best” way!
+If you’re struggling with dialogue, try breaking it down into smaller chunks that are easier to manage before adding them back together again.
+Also remember that there are multiple ways for characters to talk–there’s no one “correct” way!

 2 thoughts on “10 Common Dialogue Mistakes You’re Probably Making”